quasarstream/PHP-FFmpeg-video-streaming/README.md

     ) use (&$current_percentage) {
         $percentage = ($downloadTotal > 500) ? intval(($downloadedBytes / $downloadTotal) * 100) : 0;
         if ($current_percentage !== $percentage) {
-            // You can update a field in your database
+            // You can update a field in your database or log it into a file
             // You can also create a socket connection and show the progress to users echo sprintf("\r Downloading... (%s%%)[%s%s]", $percentage, str_repeat('#', $percentage), str_repeat('-', (100 - $percentage)));
             $current_percentage = $percentage;